DLARlab/16WaystoGallop/README.md

 This work has been submitted to the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).

-If you use this work in an academic context, please cite the following publication:

 ## Requirements
 ### Environment